Orchestral auditions can be daunting. Faithfully adhering to a short planning list can greatly help one’s chances for success:

 Philosophy of Auditions

-- Do this to win, not to learn to play auditions.
+- Audition to win, not to learn to play auditions.

-- Immerse yourself in preparation; from the moment you know the list until the audition, this is your life!
+- Immerse yourself in preparation; the list is your life from the moment you know what is on the list until the audition is over!

 - Prepare to play beautifully (and well-informed musically) as opposed to perfectly.